|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Step #1 - Read Section 1 then Answer Question 1!
 Question 1 is located at the end of Section 1.
 Then, click on the Test link found at the end of Section 1 to answer question 1.
 Read Section 2.
 Answer question 2 and so on.

-Step #2 - FREE Unlimited Scoring!
-After completing and scoring theTest a Certificate granting 6 CE credits is issued to you.
-The Test gives you FREE scoring and unlimited trials.
+Step #2 - After completing and scoring theTest a Certificate granting 6 CE credits is issued to you.
 Coordinating Instructor: Tracy Appleton, LCSW, MEd

 Victim Centered and Trauma-Informed Approaches